Apply for a selective license and fee information

 Applicants must pay a non refundable application fee of £68 per property upfront with the licence application.

-Where an application is late – more than 12 weeks after the property became licensable - a penalty fee of £136 must also be paid upfront with the application
+Where an application is late – more than 12 weeks after the property became licensable - a Late Licence Fee of £136 must also be paid upfront with the application.

-The remaining fee of £453 per property is payable on the offer of a licence and can be paid in full or by direct debit over 24 monthly instalments or before the end of the scheme, whichever is the shortest period.
+The remaining fee of £453 per property is payable on the offer of a licence.

 Payments are accepted by cheque, online or at a Council payment kiosk/self-service kiosk.